twilight-rs/http-proxy/README.md

 This will set the discord token to `"my token"` and bind to port 3000.

 ## Grafana metrics
-The http proxy can expose grafana metrics when compiled with the ``export-metrics`` feature.
+The http proxy can expose grafana metrics when compiled with the ``expose-metrics`` feature.
 These metrics are then available on the ``/metrics`` endpoint.
 You can set the metrics key used for the histogram data by setting the ``METRIC_KEY`` environment variable.

 The exported histogram includes timing percentiles, response status codes, request path and request method.
 Calls to the metrics endpoint itself are not included in the metrics.